Polish Without Priors

 Generate less at a time.
 The unit of trust is whatever you can hold in your head.
 If a chunk is bigger than that, it's too big to merge.

 Treat your own AI-generated code as unfamiliar code.
-Sitting there while it generated isn't authorship.
+Sitting there while it generates isn't authorship.
 Review it like a stranger wrote it, because in any meaningful sense, one did.

 Trust the felt sense of this is off.
 That feeling isn't imposter syndrome.
-It's data.
 The model's confidence will try to override it, and the override is the trick.
 When something doesn't click, slow down.
 Ask the model to walk through the line that bothered you.
 Most of the time, the gap surfaces within two or three exchanges.
-Your instinct was right.
-The fluency was the deception.

 None of this fixes the underlying dynamic.
-It's a discipline, in the older sense: a thing you have to keep doing because the system you're working with isn't going to do it for you.
-The model isn't wrong because it's broken.
-It's wrong because being right isn't what it's selling.
+It's a discipline, in the older sense of the word: a thing you have to keep doing because the system you're working with won't do it for you.
+The model isn't broken when it gets things wrong.
+It's doing exactly what it was built to do, which is sound convincing, and sounding convincing is a different job from being correct.